mxagar/text_generator/README.md

 - The dataset is loaded and briefly explored.
 - The dataset is preprocessed: tokenization is performed, vocabulary dictionaries are created.
 - A parametrized data loader is defined which delivers batches of token sequences with their expected target token.
-Basically, if we have a sequence `X` of `N` tokens, the target `y` is the next token in the script; and all that is provided in batches of a desired size.
+Basically, if we have a sequence `X` of `N` tokens, the target `y` is the next token in the text; and all that is provided in batches of a desired size.
 - Definition of a RNN, which has:
   - An embedding layer.
   - An LSTM layer with parametrized layers within it.
-  - A fully connected layer.
+  - A fully connected layer, preceded with dropout.
 - Training of the network.
 - Generation of new scripts.